Jerome Powell nominated to stay as US Federal Reserve chair

 The other front-running candidate, Lael Brainard, was favoured by progressives on the left of President Biden's Democratic Party.

-They have criticised Mr Powell for not doing enough to tackle climate change and say he has weakened regulation of financial institutions.
+They have criticised Mr Powell for not doing enough to tackle climate change and poverty and say he has weakened regulation of financial institutions.

 Ms Brainard, who has been on the board of governors of the Federal Reserve since 2014, has been nominated as vice chair.